gopalakrishnaR/Simple-DevOps-Project/Jenkins_Jobs/Gitupdates.md

 #Get the Git status use the following command
-git status
+# Command git status

 # or the location of the updated code

-git add .
+# Command git add .

 #Reason for the commit#

-git comit -m "reason for the change and commit"
+#command git comit -m "reason for the change and commit"

 #Push the commit to the master branch

-git push origin master #push it to the master branch
+#command git push origin master #push it to the master branch